 Fitness Testing at Home - Cheap and Easy

 Many of the fitness tests described on this site require specialist equipment or training, however not all do.
 There are some tests that can simply be performed at hone with minimal equipment that you can find around the home.
-The following tests are designed to quickly gauge a person's general fitness level and to act as a benchmark for future testing.
+The following tests are designed to quickly gage a person's general fitness level and to act as a benchmark for future testing.
 After taking the test, you may wish to train for a few months.
 Then, take the test again and compare the results.

 Simple descriptions of these tests are provided below.
 As it is not always possible to do the test exactly as described, you just have to make sure you are consistent and do the exercise the same way each time you do it.
 Then use the results as a benchmark for future testing.
 The example results provided for the tests are based on doing the tests a specific way, and may not be accurate if the tests are modified at all.
 Don't let this worry you, just try and improve your own score.